-Ingenium-University of Ottawa Fellowship in Gender, Science and Technology
+Ingenium-University of Ottawa Graduate Fellowship in Gender, Science and Technology

-The Fellowship provides an excellent opportunity to participate in public history projects as they relate to gender, science, and technology at a national museum, gain valuable heritage and curatorial work experience, and have unique access to collections that contribute to a student’s research interests.
+The fellowship provides an excellent opportunity to participate in public history projects related to gender, science and technology at a national museum, gain valuable heritage and curatorial work experience and have unique access to collections that are key to and support a student’s research.

-- Jennifer Thivierge, Doctoral candidate, Department of History, Faculty of Arts
+- Jennifer Thivierge, doctoral candidate, Faculty of Arts, Department of History

 - Value: $5,000